Michael Campanaro

-Michael Campanaro (born January 25, 1991), is an American former professional football wide receiver.
+Michael Campanaro (born January 25, 1991), is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Wake Forest Demon Deacons and was selected by the Baltimore Ravens in the seventh round of the 2014 NFL draft.

 Early life

 Campanaro attended and played high school football at River Hill High School.

 College career

 Campanaro attended and played college football at Wake Forest University from 2010–2013.
 He was redshirted during his first season on campus.
 In his redshirt freshman season, he served primarily as a return specialist.
-Campanaro earned a starting position at wide receiver his sophomore year, and recorded 833 yards off of 73 receptions.
+Campanaro earned a starting position at wide receiver his sophomore year and recorded 833 yards off 73 receptions.
 Alongside Chris Givens, the two teamed up to be the most productive receiving tandem in Wake Forest history.
-However, injuries sidelined Campanaro for multiple games his junior and senior seasons.
+However, injuries sidelined Campanaro for multiple games during his junior and senior seasons.
 He managed to finish sixth in ACC history for career receptions, hauling in 229 passes during his tenure at Wake Forest.
 He totaled 229 receptions for 2,506 yards and 14 touchdowns in his college football career.